slsa-framework/slsa/docs/_posts/2023-05-01-case-for-separating-build.md

 ### Scenario 1: Controlled Build, CI/CD, & Partial Controlled Source
 <image align = "right" image height = "175px" img src="https://user-images.githubusercontent.com/101211710/235576995-c15449fe-f8f6-4af0-8d5d-5bcf0e6b6d70.png" alt = "Scenario 1" />

-Real-world systems have complex trust boundaries, which makes it difficult to make meaningful security statements with a single attestation.
-The simple example (illustrated to the right) enables us to see why Build came to be separated.
+Real-world systems have complex trust and operational boundaries that make it difficult to make meaningful security statements with a single attestation.
+The following example illustrates why we separated SLSA into different tracks.

 Outsourcing portions of infrastructure to a service provider, may hinder the ability to provide a full SLSA attestation.
 Organizations may want to outsource due to lack of skills or resources.
 However, if the provider does not have full control/visibility, 100% SLSA attestation would be unlikely.